Khiaotic/Khiaotic-E-commerce-Back-End/README.md

 -[Support](#🪙Support) <br />

 # 💢📃Installation <br>
-To clone and use this application, you'll need Git and Node.js (npm equipped) installed on your computer npm i
+To clone and use this application, you'll need Git and Node.js (npm equipped), Insomnia, and MYSQL installed on your computer npm i

 # 🧰Usage<br>
+login to mysql
+node run seed
 node server.js